Reinforce revenue by strengthening ultrasound coding and compliance accuracy through expert education.

 Features and Benefits

-- Explanations and the practical application of coding changes, including the new code for 3D echocardiographic imaging
+- Explanations and the practical application of coding changes including any new, revised, and deleted codes for 2024

 - Guidance with parenthetical guideline revisions

-- Updated tips, guidance and FAQs, based on commonly asked questions and chronic problem areas, including fine-needle aspiration (FNA), ultrasound elastography, contrast-enhanced ultrasound and noninvasive vascular ultrasound
+- Tips, guidance and FAQs, based on commonly asked questions and chronic problem areas, including fine-needle aspiration (FNA), ultrasound elastography, contrast-enhanced ultrasound and noninvasive vascular ultrasound

 Our experts address common questions, concerns, and problem areas: